tobeycarman/pestdemo/README.md

 # Basic tutorial for putting together a pest run

-Original Author: Vijay Patil, Oct 11 2015 Modified/Expanded: Tobey Carman, Dec 10 2015
+* Original Author: Vijay Patil, Oct 11 2015

-## Steps to creating a pest run
+* Modified/Expanded: Tobey Carman, Dec 10 2015

+## Background

 This presumes that you have downloaded pest from www.pesthomepage.org, installed and compiled the program, and worked through some of the documents in the pestdocs folder that I distributed: